-The Development Phase operations must be complete by May 2019 (approximately 4 years).
-If sufficient marble for classification purposes is not removed during Development Phase operations by May 2019, ESC will be required to file a supplemental plan of operations detailing their future plans to complete Development Phase operations.
+The Development Phase operations must be complete by December 2025.
+If sufficient marble for classification purposes is not removed during Development Phase operations by December 2025, FEQ will be required to file a supplemental plan of operations detailing their future plans to complete Development Phase operations.
 Approval of the supplemental plan of operations would most likely not require additional environmental analysis if the components of the plan are consistent and within the range of effects identified with this analysis and decision.

 Additionally, if the marble does not qualify as a locatable mineral, production under this decision will be limited to alabaster/gypsum as a locatable mineral.
-ESC will be required to submit a supplemental plan of operations indicating what is needed for its development and production of alabaster/gypsum or other locatable minerals.
-Approval of the supplemental plan of operations would not require additional environmental analysis if the components of the plan are consistent with the quirements for alabaster/gypsum m g identified with this analysis and decision.
-ESC could also apply for a separate mineral material permit for marble production if it is determined to be a salable mineral.
+FEQ will be required to submit a supplemental plan of operations indicating what is needed for its development and production of alabaster/gypsum or other locatable minerals.
+Approval of the supplemental plan of operations would not require additional environmental analysis if the components of the plan are consistent with the requirements for alabaster/gypsum mining identified with this analysis and decision.
+FEQ could also apply for a separate mineral material permit for marble production if it is determined to be a salable mineral.
 The Production Phase operations apply to years 5-20 or after Development Phase operations are fully complete thru May 2035.